home-assistant/home-assistant.io/source/voice_control/s3_box_voice_assistant.markdown

 Before you can use this device with Home Assistant, you need to install a bit of software on it.

-1. Make sure this page is opened in a Chromium-based browser on a desktop.
-It does not work on a tablet or phone.
+1. Make sure this page is opened in a Chromium-based browser on a **desktop**.
+The software installation does not work with a tablet or phone.

-   - If you have an ESP32-S3-BOX-3, select the **Connect** button below.
+   - If you have an ESP32-S3-BOX-3, select the **Connect** button below to show the current ports.
+Do not connect the ESP32-S3-BOX-3 yet.
 If your browser does not support web serial, you will see a warning instead of a button.
-     - If your device does not readily connect for flashing, you may need to put your ESP32-S3-BOX-3 into "flash mode" by holding the "boot" button (left side upper button), tapping the "reset" button (left side lower button), and then releasing them both.
-Wait a few seconds before attempting to connect.

       <script type="module" src="https://unpkg.com/esp-web-tools@9/dist/web/install-button.js?module"></script>
       <esp-web-install-button manifest="https://firmware.esphome.io/voice-assistant/esp32-s3-box-3/manifest.json"></esp-web-install-button>